 My passion for education extends beyond Eltham Hill, as I support a school in Ghana and a charity for young women in Tanzania.
 I love travelling, reading and politics – all of which enable me to experience and see the world differently.
 With a strong belief in social justice, I believe education is key – and that is why I love what I do.

 I came to London to read Spanish and Latin American studies at Goldsmiths College, University of London and stayed after I completed my degree.
 After a year of teacher training, I went straight into schools and I have been in education ever since!
 I have previously taught in a Sixth Form College and an international school in Shanghai and I have learnt a lot from these experiences.
 In addition, I completed my Masters in Education and Professional studies at Kings College London.

 I was very excited to become Vice-Principal for Post 16 and Partnerships as I really love working with students as they make their journey from school to University, Apprenticeships or the world of work.
-I am also extremely proud to be the coordinator of the International Baccalaureate and that we are able to offer our students the opportunity to be part of an international qualification.
+I am also extremely proud to be the coordinator of the International Baccalaureate Career-Related programme.

 I am passionate about education and believe that everyone has the right to a successful future.
 I feel we offer this opportunity to all our students at Eltham Hill School.

 I grew up as an avid reader amongst the Lancashire hills and later achieved a BA (Hons) in English.
 After volunteering with a homeless teens’ charity I discovered I loved working with teenagers and decided to go into teaching.